-ESB (Customer Solutions) support service contractors pre - dominantly work in an office based environment carrying out essential non construction activities.
+'ESB energy' support service contractors pre - dominantly work in an office based environment carrying out essential non construction activities.
 As with any workplace there are still potential hazards and risks that have to be controlled when working in these environments.

-ESB (Customer Solutions)requires its contractors to fully adhere to all safety legislative requirements and any other approved codes of practice applicable to their work.
-When measuring and assessing safety performance of our support service contractors Customer Solutions will verify that the requirements set out in the legislation are adhered too.
+'ESB energy' requires its contractors to fully adhere to all safety legislative requirements and any other approved codes of practice applicable to their work.
+When measuring and assessing safety performance of our support service contractors 'ESB energy' will verify that the requirements set out in the legislation are adhered too.